The Following Blog Posts Contain Information Related To:

 Student Online Personal Information Protection Act Senate Bill No. 1177

 Another student-focused online privacy law, Senate Bill No. 1177 addresses advertising in educational software.
-Essentially, the new law prohibits marketers from a) using in-app, targeted advertising and b) building student profiles using information gathered via software and platforms used in schools and other educational institutions.
+Essentially, the new law prohibits marketers from a) using in-app, targeted advertising and b) building student profiles using information gathered via platforms used in schools and other educational institutions.
 The law also calls for on-demand information deletion under certain circumstances.

 FTC Mobile Payment App Report: Disclose and Ask More Questions!